kmorimatsu/fzkmmidi/README.md

 Use XC32 ver 1.32 (or later).
 Optimization level is 1.
 Stack and heap sizes are 512 bytes.

 ## how to use
 Update the firmware to "fzkmidi.hex" by using Pickit.
 Download the "tomssbc-0.3.ide" from http://www.fuzix.org/ and copy to USB memory as file "FUZIXIMG.IDE".
+Schematic is the same as KM-Z80 midi (https://github.com/kmorimatsu/kmz80midi).

 ## License
 Most of codes (written in C) are provided with LGPL 2.1 license, but some codes are provided with MachiKania license that allows users to use the code and object only for non-profit purpose.
 The binary and source code also contains Fuzix Kernel (GPL 2.0) as a pre-installed operating system.